Doctoral Internship in Professional Psychology

 - Staff Meeting

-- Specialty rotation depending on intern interests and center needs.
+- Rotation depending on intern interests and center needs.
 Examples include, but are not limited to: Behavioral Health, Eating Disorders, Multicultural Competence, Disabilities, and Outreach.

 Training Year and Benefits

 We will offer two positions for the 2016-2017 internship year.
 The internship is 40 hours/week starting August 10, 2015.
 The stipend will be $25,000 plus benefits paid monthly.
 Interns also receive university holidays and annual, sick, and professional development leave.
 The leave is intended for an intern’s dissertation defense, job interviews, and conferences.
 The timing of this leave is subject to approval of the Training Coordinator.
 All interns will have a private office with a computer, printer, webcam for videotaping, and library privileges.